gflorian/dockerPiholeVersionchecker/README.md

 # dockerPiholeVersionchecker
-checks if new pi-hole version is available an notified via telegram
+checks if new pi-hole version is available an notifies via telegram